Leadership Lincoln cultivates a diverse group of youth and adult community leaders to help strengthen the fabric of life in Lincoln!

 - Jacob Absalon participated in YLL as a sophomore at Lincoln High.
 He says the biggest lesson he learned was "the ability to face challenges & realize what a single person can do."
 While involved in YLL, Jacob was instrumental in the formation of YouthInspire, a youth-driven charitable foundation.
 Seven years later, as a US Army Captain, Jacob used his skills to help build consensus among Afghan leaders.
 "With the type of war in Afghanistan - a counter insurgency - a single platoon leader or company commander works with mayors, city councilmen & elders to have them work together to take ownership," Jacob explained.
 I used my YLL skills to help Afghan leaders think outside the box, compromise, build teams & use teamwork."

-- Project A.L.L.—equips, encourages, and recruits ethnic/minority individuals for meaningful roles of governance and service on non-profit and governmental boards/task forces.
+- Project A.L.L.—equips, encourages, and recruits ethnic/minority individuals or individuals who represent or are interested in advocating for under-represented voices for meaningful roles of governance and service on non-profit and governmental boards/task forces.

 - Deidre Riggs & her husband Harry moved to Lincoln seven years ago when Harry was called to pastor a church here.
 "When we moved to Lincoln, it was difficult for us to connect in a way that's meaningful," Deidra said.
 "Lincoln is a close-knit community where a lot of people grew up together.
 Then Project A.L.L. came along.
 We met people with similar histories but our paths probably would not have crossed without this program."
 Deidra's involvement in Project A.L.L. has led her to being appointed to City Impact's Board of Directors and the Bryan College of Health Sciences Diversity Council.